OpenTranslationBible/open-bible/en-GB/18.Job/md/job-34.md

 ## Job 34:25

-> Because He takes note of their deeds,
+> Because He observes their actions,
 > He overthrows them in the night and they are crushed.

 ## Job 34:26